 What is multi-factor authentication?

-MFA confirms a user's claimed identity (their username) using two further factors - something they know e.g. a user-controller password and something they have e.g. a one-time passcode generated on a device, such as a smart phone, that only the user possesses.
+Multi-Factor Authentication confirms a user's claimed identity (their username) using two further factors - something they know e.g. a user-controller password and something they have e.g. a one-time passcode generated on a device, such as a smartphone, that only the user possesses.

-ChurchSuite users can optionally enable MFA to increase login security.
-When accessing ChurchSuite within a browser environment; in addition to their username and user-controlled password, they will be required to enter a MFA code generated on their device as a second authentication step.
+ChurchSuite users can optionally enable Multi-Factor Authentication to increase login security.
+Once enabled, those accessing ChurchSuite within a browser or app environment; in addition to their username and user-controlled password, will be required to enter a Multi-Factor Authentication code generated on their device as a second authentication step.

-There are many excellent one-time passcode generator apps available.
-Once a user's app has been "paired" with a ChurchSuite user account, the app will generate one time passcodes.
-One time passcodes are only valid for a short period of time - typically 30 seconds - and then the code expires and a new code is generated.
+There are many excellent one-time passcode generator apps available for mobile devices.
+Once a user's app has been "paired" with a ChurchSuite user account, the app will generate one-time passcodes.
+One-time passcodes are only valid for a short time - typically 30 seconds - and then the code expires and a new code is generated.
 Only the "paired" device can supply the latest, timely passcode required during the login process.

-The user profile now shows that MFA has been enabled.
-You can return here at any time to Disable Multi-Factor Authentication if you wish.
+Your user profile now shows that Multi-Factor Authentication has been enabled by showing a Disable Multi-Factor Authentication option.
+You, or another Administrator user on your behalf, can return here at any time to Disable Multi-Factor Authentication if you need to.

-In future, when logging into ChurchSuite through a web browser, and after entering/selecting your username and password, you'll have an additional login step to Enter your multi-factor authentication code.
-Even if your username and password were compromised, your user account would remain secure because the authentication code can only be obtained from a device in your possession.
+In future, when logging into ChurchSuite through a web browser or app, and after entering your username and password, you'll have an additional login step to Enter your multi-factor authentication code.
+Even if your username and password were compromised, your user account remains secure because the authentication code can only be obtained from a device in your possession.